-If the access control algorithm yields the result res_acrs = TRUE, the access decision for the requested resource is "Permit".
+If the access decision algorithm yields the result res_acrs = TRUE, then the access decision for the requested resource shall be "Permit".

-If the result is res_acrs = FALSE, or the access control algorithm is not capable to derive a final result (e.g. due to indeterminate parameters), the access decision for the requested resource is "Deny".
+If the access decision algorithm yields the result res_acrs = FALSE, or the access decision algorithm is not capable of deriving a final result (e.g. due to indeterminate parameters), then the access decision for the requested resource shall be "Deny".